xcat2/confluent-docs/docs/collective_arch.md

 # Shared storage consideration

-While the node attribute database is replicated automatically among collective members, the /var/lib/confluent storage used is OS deployment must be synchronized or shared at the user's discretion.
+While the node attribute database is replicated automatically among collective members, the /var/lib/confluent storage used by OS deployment must be synchronized or shared at the user's discretion.
 There is no particular requirement placed on the mechanism beyond that it be consistent when used by the collective members, so a number of storage synchronization or remote/clustered filesystem approaches are acceptable.
 In contrast to xCAT, where /install was expected to be partially consistent, partially unique to the service node, confluent expects the entirety of the directory to be consistent.